Anthony Sablan Apuron

-Anthony Sablan Apuron (born November 1, 1945) is an American prelate of the Roman Catholic Church.
-He served as archbishop of the Archdiocese of Agaña in Guam from 1983 until 2016, when the Holy See removed him as archbishop for child sexual abuse crimes.
+Anthony Sablan Apuron (born November 1, 1945) is a Guamanian American former prelate of the Catholic Church.
+He served as Archbishop of Agaña from 1983 until 2016, when the Holy See removed him for child sexual abuse crimes.

 Biography

 Early life

 Apuron was born on November 1, 1945, in Tamuning, Guam, the eighth of ten children of Manuel Taijito Apuron and Ana Santos Sablan.
 He joined the Capuchin order and was educated at St. Anthony College in Hudson, New Hampshire, and at the Capuchin Seminary in Garrison, New York.